V. Narayanasamy: Political career

 V. Narayanasamy served three tenures as Rajya Sabha MP and was a member of Lok Sabha from Puducherry constituency from 2009 to 2014.
 He was minister of state in Prime Minister's office in Manmohan Singh's second government as well as minister of state, Parliamentary Affairs in the first UPA government.

 Chief Minister

 He was named the Chief Minister of Puducherry in May 2016 after Indian National Congress and Dravida Munnetra Kazhagam alliance won Puducherry Legislative Assembly election.

-He was chosen over V. Vaithilingam who was twice Chief Minister of Puducherry.
+He was chosen over Namassivayam who was candidate for Chief Minister of Puducherry in that year election.

 On 6 June 2016, he replaced N. Rangaswamy and was sworn in as Chief Minister of Puducherry.

 On 22 February 2021, Narayanasamy resigned from the post after the Congress government lost its majority in the legislative assembly and the trust vote on floor.